LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 A few important things to keep in mind when adopting trees:

 - Try to give priority to those with earlier due dates (these are more urgent).
 - Try not to choose too many trees with pick dates that are close to each other, so that you do not become overwhelmed.
-It’s important to keep in mind that scheduling a harvest is dependent on many unpredictable variables (weather, your schedule, the treeowner’s schedule, etc.).
+It’s important to keep in mind that scheduling a harvest is dependent on many unpredictable variables (weather, your schedule, the tree owner’s schedule, etc.).
 We request that you not adopt more than three (3) harvests at the same time.
-- **Once you’ve adopted a harvest**, you are responsible for this tree (see the next steps to understand what this responsibility entails). **If, for whatever reason, you cannot lead a pick at a tree or vine you’ve adopted, you must un-assign yourself from that harvest (aka “unadopt”)**.
+- **Once you’ve adopted a harvest**, you are responsible for this tree (see the next steps to understand what this responsibility entails). **If, for whatever reason, you cannot lead a pick at a tree or vine you’ve adopted, you must unassign yourself from that harvest (aka “unadopt”)**.
 If you fail to do so, we risk missing that tree or vine’s fruit!
-To un-assign yourself from a tree or vine you’ve adopted, follow these steps:
+To unassign yourself from a tree or vine you’ve adopted, follow these steps:
   - 1) In the “Harvests” tab, select your tree or vine’s ID number (see **Fig 7, item #2**).
   - 2) Click “Edit this harvest” (**Fig 9**)

  **Fig.9** (TODO : ADD SCREENSHOT)

-  - 3) Change the “Harvest Status” to “Orphan” using the dropdown menu (**Fig.10**) and remove your name as pickleader (**Fig.11**).
+  - 3) Change the “Harvest Status” to “Orphan” using the dropdown menu (**Fig.10**) and remove your name as pick-leader (**Fig.11**).
  **Fig.10** (TODO : ADD SCREENSHOT)
  **Fig.11** (TODO : ADD SCREENSHOT)